d2l-ai/d2l-en/chapter_computer-vision/anchor.md

     return (bbox_offset, bbox_mask, class_labels)
 ```

-### A Toy Example
+### An Example

-Below we demonstrate a detailed example.
-We define ground-truth bounding boxes for the cat and dog in the read image, where the first element is class (0 for dog, 1 for cat) and the remaining four elements are the $x, y$ axis coordinates at top-left corner and $x, y$ axis coordinates at lower-right corner (the value range is between 0 and 1).
-Here, we construct five anchor boxes to be labeled by the coordinates of the upper-left corner and the lower-right corner, which are recorded as $A_0, \ldots, A_4$, respectively (the index in the program starts from 0).
-First, draw the positions of these anchor boxes and the ground-truth bounding boxes in the image.
+Let us illustrate anchor box labeling
+via a concrete example.
+We define ground-truth bounding boxes for the dog and cat in the loaded image,
+where the first element is the class (0 for dog and 1 for cat) and the remaining four elements are the
+$(x, y)$-axis coordinates
+at the upper-left corner and the lower-right corner
+(range is between 0 and 1).
+We also construct five anchor boxes to be labeled
+using the coordinates of
+the upper-left corner and the lower-right corner:
+$A_0, \ldots, A_4$ (the index starts from 0).
+Then we plot these ground-truth bounding boxes
+and anchor boxes
+in the image.

 ```{.python .input}
 #@tab all